What is Mr Fox?

 So we might occasionally cover developmental issues that affect boys more acutely than girls (and vice versa).
 We may suggest that a wallpaper or a pair of sandals is ‘for boys’ or ‘for girls’, but our readers can decide for themselves if it is for their kids, irrespective of labels.

 At Mr Fox HQ, life with boys means ballet and rugby, dinosaurs and baking, camping and crafting.
 And the same goes for girls.

 Who are you anyway?

 Mr Fox was founded in 2014 by two mothers:

 Editor Lydia Gard is a features writer, columnist and regular contributor to Conde Nast Traveller, House & Garden and Tatler, among other titles.
 She is Associate Editor at Country & Town House.
-She has two boys (aged 3 and 6) of the common or garden variety.
+She has three boys (aged six months, 6 and 9) of the common or garden variety.
 After ten years as a travel and interiors writer living between London and Europe, she has migrated to Hampshire.
-When not peering at a laptop, she juggles two early risers and three dogs (with the grace of a second-rate circus clown).
+When not peering at a laptop, she juggles three early risers and three dogs (with the grace of a second-rate circus clown).

-Kate Douglas-Hamilton was a lawyer in London and New York before jumping off the corporate treadmill into the worlds of strategy consulting and then technology and digital media.
-She is the co-founder of Mr Fox and looks after the commercial and digital stuff and writes about food and kids technology.
-She has one son, aged 3 and lives in London and Oxfordshire.
+Kate Douglas-Hamilton was a lawyer in London and New York before jumping off the corporate treadmill into the world of technology and digital media.
+She is the co-founder of Mr Fox and looks after the commercial and digital stuff and writes about food, kids technology and travel.
+She has one son, aged 6 and lives in London and Oxfordshire.
 When not shopping online or chasing a scooter though a park, Kate occasionally updates her very neglected blog.

 Among our contributors are leading journalists, interior designers, chefs and parenting experts.
 Most are parents, some are godparents, aunts and uncles, and each brings their own take on modern family life to Mr Fox.